What Makes for Good Visual Instructions? Synthesizing Complex Visual Reasoning Instructions for Visual Instruction Tuning: Baseline Models

-\begin{itemize} \item \textit{BLIP-2}~\cite{Li-2023-ICML-BLIP2} is based on FLAN-T5-XXL and utilizes a Q-Former to connect the vision encoder and the LLM.
+In this section, we elaborate on the details of our baseline models. \begin{itemize}[left=0pt] \item \textit{BLIP-2}~\cite{Li-2023-ICML-BLIP2} is based on FLAN-T5-XXL and utilizes a Q-Former to connect the vision encoder and the LLM.
 It freezes the vision encoder and the LLM during fine-tuning and only updates the parameters of the Q-Former.
 The training data contains 129M image-caption pairs.

 \item \textit{MiniGPT-4}~\cite{zhu-2023-arxiv-MiniGPT} is based on Vicuna-7B and reuses the Q-Former in BLIP-2 to connect the vision encoder and the LLM.
 It freezes the Q-Former, the vision encoder, and the LLM during fine-tuning and only updates the parameters of the linear layer between the Q-Former and the LLM.
 The training data includes 5M image-text pairs and 3,500 high-quality image-caption pairs.